zoug2016/gps-timekeep/README.md

 #### Warning

 The setup is completely insecure: everything is accessible, no attempt has been done to lock things down.
-So, please, **don't** put a Pi set up like this on the net!
+So, please, **don't** put a Pi set up like this on the net (or baaad things will happen)!

 #### Other notes (about configuration, etc...)

-+ `gpsd` parameters should contain `-n` (this is so that gpsd starts listening to the GPS device even before a client (like cgps or such) asks for it. we need this so that the timekeeping starts right away on boot).
++ `gpsd` parameters should contain `-n`.
+This is so that gpsd starts listening to the GPS device even before a client (like cgps or such) asks for it. we need this so that the timekeeping starts right away on boot.
-+ to test if `rpi_gpio_ntp` receives the pulses, run (the `18` is the GPIO pin on which the PPS pulse is sent):
++ To test if `rpi_gpio_ntp` receives the pulses, run (the `18` is the GPIO pin on which the PPS pulse is sent):

 		sudo rpi_gpio_ntp -g 18 -d

   It should print one line every second (when the pulse comes).
 + `ntpd` configuration: The `time1` parameter for `fudge` of `SHM` source is an observed value to make the offset of this source smallish (<5ms).
 It's more-less the time which is takes the GPS unit to transmit info over serial and then gpsd to process and enter into the shared memory.
 It's likely to be larger (cca 0.350) for GPS units attached over USB.